 Georg Frederick Anger migrated to Pennsylvania in 1754.
 When the American colonies went to war with Britain, George Frederick chose the British side and he and his sons fought as Loyalists to the crown.
 After the war, they moved across the new border and settled in Bertie Township, near Fort Erie.
 They joined Butler’s Rangers, a British regiment made up of Loyalists.

 The Anger men weren’t done with war.
 In the War of 1812, they again found their new homeland in the midst of American and British conflict.
 Then, forty years later, the Angers of Bertie literally found themselves in the midst of battle.
 In the 1866 Battle of Ridgeway, part of the Fenian Raids in Upper Canada, the Anger homestead was smack in the midst of the battlelines.
 Bullet holes are still visible in the bricks.
 The house was turned into a field hospital, being handy to the wounded.

 But just when I was thinking with delight about what the Anger place of burial meant for my personal ancestry, the archivist told me it had been the cemetery for everybody in the early days of the settlement.
 White people, generally, had gravestones.
 Black people had wooden crosses.
 The Angers have gravestones.

 All the cemeteries near Ridgeway have Angers buried in them.
 But several of the children of George Frederick’s son John Charles moved west.
 One of them, also named John Charles, had a son Peter who moved to Hazen Settlement in South Walsingham Township, Norfolk County.
 It is from him that all of us here in Elgin County claim descent.
 (See my Anger family tree.)

 This is for my father, George, who died nine years ago today.
 He had seen his family history in computer printouts first by my cousin Chris Anger and then by me.
 Dad and I also came to agree that the family was German and French.
-The title for this is from his saying about his surname – “Anger by name, Anger by nature.”
+The title for this is from his saying about our family name – “Anger by name, Anger by nature.”